 Step 1: Information Gathering

-It’s important to use information you’ve already gathered through user research or feedback surveys.
-This will ensure that results are based on facts rather than hunches and loose deduction.
+Gather information you’ve already gathered through user research or feedback surveys.
 If you find that your data is lacking, delay your mapping until you have collected some more relevant, complete data through surveys or staff feedback.

-- Key touchpoints at each of the five stages
+- Identify the main touchpoints at each of the five stages

-- List of actions performed by your customer
+- Create a list of actions performed by your customer at each stage

 A user persona is a fictional character that represents the goals and behaviors of your average user.
-If you need some more information have a look at our customer persona article.
+If you haven’t created one yet, this article will guide you through the process.
 You should include basic demographic information, as well as a description of their needs and goals, uses of your products, and pain points.
-Below is an example of a filled out Customer Journey map for an e-commerce company.

 Step 3: Begin mapping

 Now it’s time to open the customer journey map template and begin filling it in.